Fred M. Vinson: Chief Justice

 Vinson was nominated by President Harry S. Truman on June 6, 1946, to become Chief Justice of the United States, following the death of Harlan F. Stone.
 Vinson was recommended to Truman by former chief justice Charles Evans Hughes and former associate justice Owen Roberts.
 Both noted Vinson's experience in all three branches of the federal government, with Hughes telling Truman, "You have a Secretary of the Treasury who has been a Congressman, a Judge of the Court of Appeal, and an executive officer in President Roosevelt's and your cabinets".
 He was confirmed by the United States Senate by a voice vote on June 20, 1946, received his commission on June 21, and took the oath of office on June 24.
 His appointment came at a time when the Supreme Court was deeply fractured, both intellectually and personally.
 One faction was led by Justice Hugo Black, the other by Justice Felix Frankfurter.
 Vinson was credited with patching this fracture, at least on a personal level.
 He was the presiding officer of the Conference of Senior Circuit Judges (now the Judicial Conference of the United States) from 1946 to 1948, and presiding officer of the Judicial Conference of the United States from 1948 to 1953.
-He served as Circuit Justice for the Fourth Circuit and the District of Columbia Circuit from June 26, 1946, to September 8, 1953.
-His service ended with his death on September 8, 1953.
+In addition to his chief justiceship, Vinson served as circuit justice for the Fourth Circuit and the District of Columbia Circuit from June 26, 1946, until his death on September 8, 1953.